One-Way ANOVA with JMP

 3. Click “OK”

 If the residuals are in time order, we can plot IR charts to check the independence.
 When no data points on the IR charts fail any tests, the residuals are independent of each other.
-If the residuals are not in time order, the IR charts cannot deliver reliable conclusion on the independence.
+If the residuals are not in time order, the IR charts cannot provide a reliable conclusion about independence.

 Step 7: Plot residuals versus fitted values and check whether there is any systematic pattern.